Water Well What the Heck are Heat Shrink Kits?

 Heat Shrink Kit or Splice Kit?
 Both are correct, they are actually the same!
 Splice kits are typically referred to as heat shrink kits as they require a heat source to form the secure connection.
 Heat shrink kits may be small but they protect wire indoors or outdoors.

-In this blog, we walk you through exactly what a heat shrink kit is, squash a common misconception and take a step by step look at how to properly install them.
+In this blog, we walk you through exactly what a heat shrink kit is, squash a common misconception, and take a step by step look at how to properly install them.
 To avoid confusion, we will be referring to them as heat shrink kits throughout the post.
 Let's take a look!

 What are Heat Shrink Kits?

-HS6-4Heat Shrink kits are electrically insulated and protect wires, the electrical component and other objects.
+HS6-4Heat Shrink kits are electrically insulated and protect wires, electrical components, and other objects.
 They also provide a seal that prevents liquid and solid contaminants from reaching any sensitive components.
 Heat shrink tubing is a mechanically expanded plastic tube usually made of polyolefin but can be made of other materials like PVC.
 Heat shrink tubing is designed to insulate wires, providing abrasion resistance and protection from environmental harms for stranded and solid wire conductors, joints and connections in electrical engineering.

 They can also be used to repair any insulation on wires or to bundle the wires together to protect the HSC-3wires from minor abrasion.
 Polyolefin tubes are the most common type of tubing for heat shrink kits.
 They have a continuous use temperature of 55° to 135° C and are extremely flexible and fast shrinking.
 Polyolefin tubing is manufactured in a wide range of colours including clear.
 Black tubing is recommended the most for outdoor applications.
-Typical applications for polyolefin tubing is electrical insulation, abrasion protection and strain relief.
+Typical applications for polyolefin tubing are electrical insulation, abrasion protection, and strain relief.

 Applications

-Although heat shrink tubing is very popular in electrical applications, they are also commonly used to bundle loose items, mechanical protection from abrasion or cutting, cushioning from impact, thermal insulation and protection from environmental moisture or UV light.
+Although heat shrink tubing is very popular in electrical applications, they are also commonly used to bundle loose items, mechanical protection from abrasion or cutting, cushioning from impact, thermal insulation, and protection from environmental moisture or UV light.

 Depending on the material that the heat shrink is made from, there are two ways the heat shrink tubing will work.
 Some materials will shrink the volume of the material, while other materials could cause the heat shrinks to expand.
 The original inside diameter of the heat shrink tubing needs to be large enough to slip over whatever needs to be covered, then the tubing is "shrunk" onto the component by heating the tubing using a heat gun, flow through oven or any other thermal energy heat source.
 Always be cautious when heating the tubing, heat shrink tubing can melt or catch fire just like any other plastic.